gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson shook his head when Iffy asked about curry powder.
 "Whatever we got won't have any o' your medicine in it.
-Nearest place for that's gonna be Halley, an' even by bike that's three weeks away, maybe more."
+Nearest place for that's gonna be Halley, an' that's three weeks by bike or three months on foot."
 He stirred the noodles and vegetables in the battered steel wok he had fished out of a cupboard beneath one of the raised beds, sniffed,